Skip to main content

-Accessibility statement for the ‘Check if you can get shared parental leave and pay’ service
+Accessibility statement for ‘Check if you can get Shared Parental Leave and Pay’

-This website is run by the Department for Business, Energy & Industrial Strategy (BEIS).
-We want as many people as possible to be able to use this website, so we have designed it to be accessible.
+This website is run by the Department for Business and Trade (DBT).
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 • change colours, contrast levels and fonts